microsoft/rushstack/api/ts-command-line.icommandlineactionoptions.documentation.md

 # ICommandLineActionOptions.documentation property

-A detailed description that is shown on the action help page, which is displayed by the command "foo --help build", e.g. for actionVerb="build".
+A detailed description that is shown on the action help page, which is displayed by the command "example build --help", e.g. for actionName="build".

 **Signature:**
 ```javascript